fabianp/gray_matter/README.md

-# gray_matter
+# Gray Matter

-Science Hack Day SF 2017
+## Science Hack Day SF 2017 Project

+Participants: Valentina Borghesani, Fabian Pedregosa, Ines Bahri

 There is a rare kind of dementia that affects language more than memory (i.e., patients don't forget things, they lose knowledge of the meaning of words).